Patchipulusu-Gayathri-Asritha/OIBSIP/README.md

   TASK 4- SIMPLE WEATHER APPLICATION<br><br>

 TASK 1- VOICE ASSISTANT<br>
-  In this Task, The Assistant name is "SHAAN"
+  In this Task, The Assistant name is "SHAAN".<br>
   With the help of SHAAN , you can ask TIME, TRANSLATE some text to Italian, You can take a SCREENSHOT, Listen a JOKE, Open Some Websites like WHATSAPP,LINKEDIN,INSTAGRAM etc., And You can ask Information from GOOGLE and WIKIPEDIA,